The William Randolph Hearst Greek Theatre, known locally as the Berkeley Greek Theatre is among the best places to see a summer concert in California.

 - The upper sections have lots of shallow steps and no handrails.
 If your mobility is limited, it may be better to choose a seat in a lettered section.

 - The Greek Theatre is wheelchair user accessible.
 The ramp is in front of the Ticket Office, and there's a drop-off point at the North gate.

 How to Get There

 The theatre is at 2001 Gayley Road in Berkeley, near the University of California campus.

-Using BART: You can get directions to the Greek using BART on their website.
-It's about a mile walk to the theatre from the BART station on Shattuck, which will take about 20 minutes.
+You can to the Greek using BART, but It's about a mile walk to the theatre from the station on Shattuck, which will take about 20 minutes.

 Some Greek Theatre veterans suggest parking on the nearby streets instead of the parking garages.
 It's a strategy that can save you money, but it's not a simple thing to figure out.